celiason/architecture/README.md

 - __Latitude and longitude__ may also predict home values and architectural styles.
 - Home density <!--(exclusion principal? is architectural diversity a result of builders building different home styles or random?) -->
 - __Simpson index__: The inverse Simpson index is a measure of diversity.
 For an area that has only two types of objects (say bungalow homes and victorian homes), then the index ranges from 0 (all homes of the same type) to 0.5 (the case where homes are split evenly into 50% bungalow and 50% victorian)
-- Other features (home value, year built) were taken from the Redfin scraped data.
+- Other features (home value, year built, number of bedrooms, number of bathrooms, square footage, lot size) were taken from the Redfin scraped data.

 ## Visualizing architectural variation